godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 .. image:: img/environment_default.png

-New projects created from the Project Manager come with a default environment.
+New projects created from the Project Manager come with a default environment (``default_env.tres``).
 If one needs to be created, save it to disk before referencing it here.

 Environment Options
 -------------------